 Embracing Audit Analytics: Q&A with Workiva Expert Corey Wells

 One could say that audit analytics is woven into Corey Wells' DNA.
-Prior to joining Workiva, where he has commercial responsibility for all solutions that fall under the Audit, Risk, and Compliance umbrella, Corey spent 13 years as a partner with a national risk advisory firm.
+Prior to joining Workiva, where he is VP of Partnerships and Alliances, Corey spent 13 years as a partner with a national risk advisory firm.
 One of his core responsibilities there included leading their national data analytics practice.
 In his risk advisory role, Wells helped numerous departments either initiate or mature their analytics capabilities.
 Corey believes that for too long, audit analytics has been viewed as optional.
 We sat down with Corey and discussed why he now considers audit analytics as necessary for audit teams of the future and how auditors interested in maturing their analytics can pitch it to leadership.

 - Increased data complexity has transformed analytics from optional to a must-have—one could argue that NOT including analytics in your audit program is a risk in and of itself